 So surely we just make them read more?

 More guessy reading isn’t the answer if they can’t decode well yet.
 Practice makes permanent, not perfect.
-The building is only as tall as the foundations are strong.
+If you want to see the height of the finished building, look how deep the foundations are.
 Only once they have those strong foundations is reading more books the answer.